-Described monuments of Judaism
+Described Judaism monuments

-Judaism is one of the oldest active religions in world – it is considered to be more than 3000 years old.
+Judaism is one of the oldest active religions in the world – it is considered to be more than 3000 years old.
 This religion originated in Israel and Judea and Judaists believe that God revealed his laws and commandments to Jewish religious leader Moses.
 These revelations are called Torah – and were presented by God in written (Torah) and oral form (Talmud).

 Judaism is religion which identifies also nationality – person converting to Judaism is considederd to be a Jew.